Welcome to Boarding

 Senior pupils have both responsibilities and privileges.
 Bullying is not tolerated in any form, whether physical or mental.
 It is important for pupils to understand this so that older pupils can be encouraged to support and show concern for the welfare of younger pupils.

-If rules are broken, any punishment is decided upon by the Housparent who will discuss the offence with the pupil and then decide upon the appropriate punishment.
-Punishment usually takes the form of some sort of community chore or withdrawal of privileges.
+A copy of the Boarders’ Handbook is given to pupils as they start, and pupils are reminded of the key points in the House meeting and other communications.
+If rules are broken, any consequence is decided upon by the House Staff who will discuss the offence with the boarder and then decide upon the appropriate consequence.
+Consequences will be fair and relevant to the misdemeanour and usually take the form of some sort of community chore or withdrawal of privileges.

 It is important that each pupil who boards knows and understands that there is someone to whom they may turn in times of difficulty or distress.
-Boarders should feel that there is a way in which they can bring a complaint and that their actions will be dealt with confidentially but in a formal, effective manner.
-The Houses are always ‘manned’ at the times when boarders are likely to be around.
+Boarders should feel that they have a voice and that they can approach any member of staff with their worries or complaints.
+The Houses are always staffed at the times when boarders are likely to be around.

-In short, we aim to produce a healthy and safe environment which is underpinned by family values and encourages a sense of respect for others, regardless of race, creed, age, gender or religion.
+In short, we aim to produce a healthy and safe environment in which wellbeing is underpinned by family values, inclusivity and a sense of respect for others.